Blue Ridge Mountains Region, GA Land for Sale

 Blue Ridge Mountains Region, GA Land Information

-LandWatch showcases thousands of rural property, ranches, farms and hunting land for sale in the Blue Ridge Mountains region of Georgia, including hunting land, cabins, recreational properties and land auctions.
-Based on recent LandWatch data, Georgia's Blue Ridge Mountains region ranks fifth in the state for the combined acres currently for sale.
-LandWatch recently had over $4 billion of rural land listings for sale in Georgia's Blue Ridge Mountains region.
-With thousands of properties and rural land for sale in the area, this represents more than 36,000 acres of rural land and property for sale.
-The average price of land and ranches for sale here is $554,608.
-You can also search LandWatch to find local real estate agents who specialize in land and rural retreats in the Blue Ridge Mountains region of Georgia.
-Sign up, too, for our land-for-sale email alerts to be notified when new listings matching your search criteria come onto the market in Georgia's Blue Ridge Mountains region!
+LandWatch includes thousands of land listings and ranches for sale in the Blue Ridge Mountains region of Georgia, including farms, ranches, land for homesites, land auctions and more.
+Based on recent LandWatch data, the Blue Ridge Mountains region of Georgia ranks fifth in the state for the combined acreage currently for sale.
+LandWatch data shows over $3 billion of land listings and ranches for sale in the Blue Ridge Mountains region of Georgia.
+With thousands of properties and rural land for sale in the area, these land listings comprise over 35,000 acres of land and other rural acreage for sale in the region.
+The average price of land and ranches for sale here is $542,312.
+You can also search LandWatch to find local real estate agents who specialize in land and rural retreats in Georgia's Blue Ridge Mountains region.
+Also, sign up for our land-for-sale email alerts to be notified when new listings matching your search criteria come onto the market in the Blue Ridge Mountains region of Georgia!
 Visit LandWatch's Georgia land for sale page to browse more listings for sale throughout Georgia.

 Blue mountains, sparkling rivers, thundering waterfalls, lush green forests, family adventures, Civil War & Cherokee history, and natural enchantments all await you here in the Blue Ridge Mountains Region of Georgia.
 The Blue Ridge Mountains region also offers a variety of destinations including state parks, national forests, and cascading waterfalls.